christian-schlichtherle/fun-io/docs/basic-usage.md

 Copying all data from a given source of some form to a given sink of some form.
 Other than the naive _while-read-do-write_ loop, these copy methods employ a background thread for reading the data and piping it to the current thread for writing the data.
-The result is a significant performance boost due to much better utilization of I/O channels.
+The result is a significant performance boost due to much better utilization of I/O channels:

-For Java:
+::: code

 ```java
 import static global.namespace.fun.io.bios.BIOS.buffer;